Spirals-Team/librepair-experiments/README.md

 ### Types of the collected failing builds

-Analyzing the `repairnator.json` files, it is possible to know that there are two main `bug type` associated to every collected build:
+Analyzing the `repairnator.json` files, it is possible to know that there are two main `bug type` associated with every collected build:

 * only_fail;
 * failing_passing.